GDDavies/MoneyApp/README.md

 ## Installation Instructions
 1. Clone repository to local directory
-2. Run `pod install` in terminal to install Cocoapods
+2. Run `pod install` in terminal to install the required Cocoapods
 3. Open MoneyApp.xcworkspace in Xcode
 4. Run project